German Australians: 20th century

-After the Second World War, Australia received a large influx of ethnic German displaced persons who were a significant proportion of Australia's post war immigrants.
-A number of German scientists were recruited soon after the War through the ESTEA scheme some of them coming by migrant ships such as the Partizanka.
+After the Second World War, Australia received a large influx of ethnic German displaced persons, who were a significant proportion of Australia's post war immigrants.
+A number of German scientists were recruited soon after the War through the ESTEA scheme, some of them coming by migrant ships such as SS Partizanka.
 In the 1950s and 1960s, German immigration continued under assisted migration programs promoted by the Australian Government.
 By July 2000, Germany was the fifth most common birthplace for settler arrivals in Australia after United Kingdom, Ireland, Italy and New Zealand.
 By 1991, there were 112,000 German-born persons in Australia.

 World War I

 The internment camps were maintained by the Australian Army during World War I. At the time, they were also described as concentration camps.
 Old prison buildings in Berrima and Trial Bay Gaol were initially used as locations for camps in New South Wales.

 The largest internment camp in WWI was the Holsworthy Internment Camp, located west of Sydney.
 There were camps in Berrima; Bourke; Holsworthy and Trial Bay (all New South Wales); Enoggera, Queensland; Langwarrin, Victoria; the Molonglo camp at Fyshwick, Australian Capital Territory; Rottnest Island, Western Australia; and Torrens Island, South Australia.
 Smaller and temporary internment camps were also established on Bruny Island, Tasmania; Fort Largs, South Australia; and Garden Island, Western Australia.
 The camp on Rottnest Island, which operated from the end of 1914 until the end of 1915, housed 989 people in September 1915.
 Among this group were 841 Australian and Austrian internees, as well as 148 prisoners of war.
 According to a statement by the Australian War Memorial organisation, there were a total of 7,000 people interned over the course of World War I, including roughly 4,500 Germans and British people of German background who had already been living in Australia for a long time.
 This meant approximately 4.5% of the German-Australian population were held in internment camps.